Origin of the Tee and the Stymie

 Golfers of the 19th Century, in the living memory of the early historians, all say that the 'tee' was the area where from which you played and they 'tee'd' on the ground, as laid down in the first rules of golf 1744 - 'Your Tee must be upon the Ground'.
 Golfers at this time used sand to make a tee within one club length of the previous hole, later expanded to within two and four club lengths.

 There is a 'tee' in curling, derived from the Gaelic word 'tigh' meaning house.
 The House is the coloured circles that form the target area and the curling 'tee' today is the line through the centre of the 'house' and is the target not the release line, which is the 'hog' line.
 As the first golf tees were within a 'circle' of one club length round the hole, this could be the origin of the term.

 It was not apparently until Old Tom Morris created separate teeing areas at St Andrews in 1875, as reported in the press, that this defined area became common place.
 The motivation could well have been to speed up play as otherwise golfers were waiting for the groups to tee off after they had holed out, before they could play to the green, which must have been twice as aggravating as just waiting for them to putt out.

 For centuries, golfers made tees from sand.
 This was messy and towels and water were provided to wash the golfers' hands as they are today to wash golf balls.
 Often caddies would scoop out sand from the bottom of the hole to make the tee and this caused the hole to deteriorate and clubs often issued reminders that sand should not be taken from holes.

-One answer to this was the provision of sand boxes, which were still found until recently on some old courses, such as Bruntsfield Links, though nowadays they contain fertilised soil for filling in divots on the teeing ground.
+One answer to this was the provision of sand boxes, which are still found on old courses, such as Bruntsfield Links and Earlsferry Links, though nowadays they contain fertilised soil for filling in divots on the teeing ground.